Causality in the Can: Diet Coke's Impact on Fatness: Methodology

 For the topic under discussion, our initial step involves sourcing data relevant to Diet Coke consumption and its association with fatness.
 Numerous studies~\citep{Adabk1274,BMI,BMI2}, have validated the Body Mass Index (BMI) as an optimal measure for assessing obesity, hence we will utilize BMI data as our indicator of obesity in this paper.
 However, regarding the intake of Diet Coke, due to changes in dietary survey questionnaires, relevant data was collected only during two survey cycles between 2003 and 2006.
 Nonetheless, the formulation of Diet Coke has not altered over the past twenty years~\citep{CocaColaFAQ2023}, making the use of this data both reasonable and valid for our analysis.

-We hypothesize that the relationship between Diet Coke consumption and fatness is not a simple causal one but is influenced by multiple factors.
-Thus, it is imperative to establish a criterion for identifying indicators that may impact obesity.~\citep{visser1997density} posits that due to varying body densities, factors such as \textit{age, race, and gender} might influence obesity. ~\citep{brown2016exploring}'s research suggests that \textit{education} can alter savings behaviors and consequently affect body fatness.
-According to ~\citep{akbartabartoori2005relationships}, there is a relationship between \textit{smoking} and obesity, mediated by waist and hip circumferences (WC, HC), and the waist-to-hip ratio (WHR). ~\citep{elagizi2020review} argues that \textit{physical activity} can influence an individual's weight through its effects on the cardiovascular system. ~\citep{zhou2018body}'s dose-response meta-analysis indicates that within the normal range of body mass indexes, leaner individuals may have a lower risk of developing \textit{hypertension}. ~\citep{carr2004abdominal} highlights that the accumulation of abdominal fat, an indicator of obesity, is closely linked to the risks of \textit{hyperlipidemia} and Type 2 \textit{diabetes} associated with metabolic syndrome.
+We hypothesize that the relationship between Diet Coke consumption and obesity is not straightforward but influenced by multiple factors.
+Thus, identifying key indicators impacting obesity is crucial. ~\citep{visser1997density} suggests that \textit{age, race, and gender} may affect obesity due to differences in body density. ~\citep{brown2016exploring} argues that \textit{education} can influence body fat through changes in savings behavior. ~\citep{akbartabartoori2005relationships} indicates a link between \textit{smoking} and obesity, moderated by waist circumference (WC), hip circumference (HC), and waist-to-hip ratio (WHR). ~\citep{elagizi2020review} states that \textit{physical activity} impacts weight by affecting the cardiovascular system. ~\citep{zhou2018body}'s analysis shows that within a normal BMI range, leaner individuals have a lower risk of \textit{hypertension}. ~\citep{carr2004abdominal} highlights that abdominal fat, an obesity marker, is closely associated with the risks of \textit{hyperlipidemia} and Type 2 \textit{diabetes} linked to metabolic syndrome.

 Based on the aforementioned studies, the factors identified as influencing fatness include \textit{age, gender, race/ethnicity, educational level, smoking status, average daily physical activity level, hyperlipidemia, and diabetes mellitus.}